functionalscript/nanvm/notes/typed-js.md

 ## Wrappers

 Thin wrappers.
 Requirement:
-- size and alignment MUST be the same as JSAny.
+- The size and alignment MUST be the same as those of JSAny.

 https://doc.rust-lang.org/nomicon/other-reprs.html